Older Adults Are Aging Right Into Homelessness

 As policymakers and managed care organizations take notice, this moment presents an opportunity to explore scalable, cost-effective solutions that can stabilize older adults, strengthen communities, and prevent health crises before they occur.
 Join us as we unpack the scope and causes of growing housing insecurity among older adults in Central Ohio and dig into promising solutions that could make a difference nationwide.

-Featuring Tiara Ross, Columbus City Councilmember; Marisa Sheldon, Director, Age-Friendly Innovation Center, The Ohio State University College of Social Work, with moderator Katie White, Director, Central Ohio Area Agency on Aging and additional panelists to be announced.
+Featuring Shannon Isom, President and CEO, The Community Shelter Board; Tiara Ross, Columbus City Councilmember; Marisa Sheldon, Director, Age-Friendly Innovation Center, The Ohio State University College of Social Work, with moderator Katie White, Director, Central Ohio Area Agency on Aging.

 With Support From